torero619/MSBA503/README.md

 - Set groups (no more than 4)
 - Setup Kanban and invite team members (and Fred)
 - Agree on stand up time
-- Agree on rotation of facilitator
+- Agree on rotation of facilitator, notetaker, timekeeper
 - Determine Breakdown of tasks into tickets
 - Attempt Scope (what question are you trying to answer?)

 ### Basic Deliverables
 - Perform 10 stand ups
+- Deliver Kickoff and Retrospective Document
-- Perform a Retrospective and Steps for Sprint 6
+- Deliver Next Steps for Sprint 6
+- Deliver One-Pager
+- Deliver Workproducts
 - Close Tickets

-### Example Deliverables Goals
+### Example Workproducts
+* Proof of Concept
 * Automated Analysis pipeline
-* Proof of concept
 * Find me a research paper/blog post with proxy data and apply it to a novel dataset

 ### Datasets & Tooling